fwupd/fwupd/plugins/cros-ec/README.md

 Firmware Format
 ---------------

-The plugin at the moment does not support a firmware payload, but will support the Google firmware format used in Chrome OS firmware known as `flashmap`[3].
+The daemon will decompress the cabinet archive and extract a firmware blob in the Google fmap [3] file format.

 GUID Generation
 ---------------